sarahcssiqueira/base-gutenberg-block/readme.md

 #### index.php

-Rename your plugin to whatever you want to better describe your needs/purpose of your project.
+Rename your plugin to whatever you want to better describe the needs/purpose of your project.

 ### block.json